richRemer/x86s-kernel/README.md

 architecture is intended to simplify systems that for long have had no need for real-mode execution or any other such thing.

-This project is my attempt to run through what a simplified booting/kernel process looks like in the new architecture.
+This project is my attempt to run through what a minimial boot and kernel process looks like in the new architecture.